ArturoSbr/aws-ccp-cheat-sheet/main.md

 2. S3 Glacier Flexible Retrieval: For data that is accessed once or twice a year.
 Retrieval time varies between one minute and 12 hours.
 Minimum storage duration is 90 days.
     a.
 Expedited: One to five minutes.
     b.
 Standard: Three to five hours.
     c.
-Buld: Five to twelve hours (no retrieval cost).
+Bulk: Five to twelve hours (no retrieval cost).
 3. S3 Glacier Deep Archive: For data that is accessed less than once a year.
 Retrieval time varies between 12 and 48 hours.
-Minimum storage duratino is 180 days.
+Minimum storage duration is 180 days.

 ### S3 Intelligent-Tiering
 A service that monitors how often you access your data and moves objects from one tier to another to minimize your costs.
 There are no retrieval charges in S3 Intelligent-Tiering, but there is a small fee for monitoring the usage of your data.